Veily-AI/llm-guard/docs/EXAMPLES.md

 ## Prerequisites

-Install the package:

 ```bash
 npm install @veily/llm-guard
 ```

+**Requirements:**
+- Node.js >= 16.0.0
+- A Veily API key

-**Note:** The core URL is already configured in the SDK.
-You only need to provide your API key.
+**Note:** The SDK is pre-configured with the production core URL.
+Just provide your API key and start protecting PII.

 ## Example 1: One-Liner with wrap()